Axestein/financial-document-redaction/Readme.md

 ---

-## 🧑‍💻 User Experience
+## User Experience

 Guardian is designed for everyone, from compliance officers to developers.

-* **🖥️ Drag-and-Drop Web App**: An intuitive interface for non-technical users to upload files, preview redactions, and download the sanitized documents.
+* **🖥Drag-and-Drop Web App**: An intuitive interface for non-technical users to upload files, preview redactions, and download the sanitized documents.
-* **⚙️ CLI Version**: A powerful command-line interface for developers to perform batch processing, perfect for integrating into bank backend systems.
+* **⚙️CLI Version**: A powerful command-line interface for developers to perform batch processing, perfect for integrating into bank backend systems.

 ### Input & Output: